Stakeholder Communications

 Pacific Greenhouse Gases Measurement (PGGM)

-Since 2012, CAL has participated in the PGGM by installing the In-service Aircraft for a Global Observing System (IAGOS) Package-1 to collect trans-Pacific high-altitude gas data for global warming and climate studies conducted by science agencies around the world.
-As of December 31, 2023, CAL has collected high-altitude gas data from 18,705 flights.
-CAL commenced collaboration with National Central University, In-service Aircraft for a Global Observing System (IAGOS) of the EU, and Japan Aerospace Exploration Agency (JAXA) to install Package-2, the add-on components for Package-1 in 2023.
+Since 2012, the Company has participated in the PGGM by installing the In-service Aircraft for a Global Observing System (IAGOS) Package-1 in its aircraft cabins to collect trans-Pacific high-altitude gas data for global warming and climate studies conducted by science agencies around the world.
+To strengthen greenhouse gas monitoring operations and collect more data on the types of high-altitude air and changes for global atmospheric and greenhouse gas research, CAL commenced collaboration with National Central University, In-service Aircraft for a Global Observing System (IAGOS) of the EU, and Japan Aerospace Exploration Agency (JAXA) to install Package-2, the add-on components for Package-1 in 2023.
 It will monitor changes in the concentration of NOx, CO2, and CH4.
 CAL became the second airline company in the world and the first airline company in Asia to be fitted with laser sensors for precision detection of CO2 and CH4.
 The project also promoted collaboration in scientific research between Taiwan, Japan, and the EU.
+By the end of December 2024, CAL assisted in collecting high-altitude atmospheric data from a total of 20,977 flights.

 Carbon Disclosure Project (CDP)

+CAL supports CDP in promoting the global environmental disclosure system to enhance the management of issues related to carbon, water, and forests worldwide.
 CAL is Taiwan's first service provider to independently review greenhouse gas emissions generated from its operations and respond to the CDP questionnaire.
 Since 2012, CAL has conducted greenhouse gas inventory training and surveys of greenhouse gas emissions for its affiliates on a regular basis and disclosed its climate governance, strategies, management of risks and opportunities, indicators and targets, greenhouse gas emissions, and reduction management and performance.
 CAL has been recognized as a benchmark enterprise.
 In the future, CAL will continue to review and improve carbon management strategies through participation in the CDP.
-Ranked Leadership in CDP Supplier Engagement Rating (SER) for the fifth consecutive year.
+After receiving a Leadership-level A- rating for five straight years, CAL was named to the Supplier Engagement Rating (SER) A List in 2024 for its active efforts in climate action and supply/value chain management.

 Earth Hour